RenoirTan/Snippety/README.md

 This is my testing ground to try and integrate Django and some front-end framework (probably Next.js but Flask kinda counts).

+## Uhh

+Doesn't really work right now.
+The users page is fetching at least twice and isn't updating when a new response is received.

 ## Install

 ```bash